Yemen’s Famous Sword: The Jambiya

 This sword is a social symbol for men in Yemen; it is worn by every social class, from judges to merchants and the quality of the jambiya reflects the status of an individual.

-The man who carries the dagger is carrying a tradition/ symbol built on honor, dignity, and strength.
-It is a remnant and evidence of Yemen’s strong tribalism that is still evident in today’s modern society.
+The man who carries the dagger is carrying a tradition built on honor, dignity, and strength.
+It is a remnant and a living evidence of Yemen’s strong tribalism that is still evident in today’s modern society.
 Many Yemeni men would rather die than leave behind their jambiya, considering it just as valuable as gold.

 Teenage boys are given this sword as a coming of age into adulthood and manhood.
 In some parts of Yemen, boys are given this sword during their circumcision ceremony.
 Some boys are given the jambiya as a child so they can participate in festivities at a young age.
-Jambiya is deeply in rooted in Yemeni culture and incorporated as prop in traditional Yemeni dance.
+Jambiya is so deeply in rooted in Yemeni culture that it is incorporated in Yemeni poetry and traditional Yemeni dance.

 History of the Twisted Dagger